This post gives you step by step instructions showing you how you How to clean a gas grill easily with minimal fuss!

 My Marinated Flat Iron Steak recipe is really easy to make and perfect for grilling!

 Looking for some salad recipes?
-Then you’ll love this Cilantro Lime Chicken Salad with Grilled Pineapple, it’s so easy to make!
+Then you’ll love this Cilantro Lime Chicken Salad with Grilled Pineapple, it’s so easy to make on your grill.

-Or how about this salad instead, I promise this Paleo Balsamic Chicken Salad tastes as good as it looks!
+Or how about this salad instead, I promise this Paleo Balsamic Chicken Salad tastes as good as it looks and you can cook it on the grill without too much fuss.

 How to Clean the Lid of your Gas Grill